sst/sst/www/docs/constructs/Function.about.md

 Bundles your Lambda functions with [esbuild](https://esbuild.github.io).
 Turn this off if you have npm packages that cannot be bundled.
 Currently bundle cannot be disabled if the `srcPath` is set to the project root.
 [Read more about this here](https://github.com/serverless-stack/sst/issues/78).

-If you want to configure the bundling process, you can pass in the [FunctionBundleNodejsProps](#functionbundlenodejsprops).
+If you want to configure the bundling process, you can pass in the [FunctionBundleNodejsProps](#functionbundlenodejsprops) for Node runtimes, [FunctionBundlePythonProps](#functionbundlepythonprops) for Python runtimes, or [FunctionBundleJavaProps](#functionbundlejavaprops).

 #### Disabling bundling